 Having spent hours slaving away in the kitchen, it’s frustrating and disappointing having to serve up dry, chewy pork from accidentally over-cooking it.
 So, what is the best way to avoid this?
 Having a meat thermometer at your disposal is fantastic but knowing how to tell if pork is done without a thermometer is also very useful.

-Below, we have highlighted some of the techniques in which you can tell if pork is ready, even without the use of a thermometer, to help you avoid any further mishaps in the kitchen.
+I have highlighted some of the techniques in which you can tell if pork is ready, even without the use of a meat thermometer, to help you avoid any further mishaps in the kitchen.

 Recommended Meat Temperatures

-In 2011, the USDA revised their guidelines for cooking pork and stated that consumers could more easily remember how to cook all meat safely with just three different temperatures.
-Previously, the recommendation was to cook pork to 160 degrees, but with the new guidelines, the USDA has made it clear that eating pork that is slightly pink is okay.
+In 2011, the USDA revised its guidelines for cooking pork and stated that consumers could more easily remember how to cook all meat safely with just three different temperatures.
+Previously, the recommendation was to cook pork to 160 degrees, but the new guidelines state that 145 degrees Fahrenheit is safe.
+The USDA has made it clear that eating pork that is slightly pink is okay.

 Cooking any meat to the following temperatures should always be followed with at least a three minute rest period, out of the pan or oven, as it will carry on cooking slightly due to residual heat.
 The three temperatures to remember are as follows: